san601/WannaGame-Freshman-2023/Ez_flag_checker_1.md

 This return
 ```51023114061911262237423644094857534163035001382045343318591054231255171300152162280458255230164661053227084043243947603556490729```

 One more thing to be consider is func5 and func2 are actually doing opposite things.
 On one side, func2 converts string of character to string of binary.
-On the other si binary string back to string of character.
+On the other side, func5 converts binary string back to string of character.
 We can use this insight to reverse back to the original state of a string.

 ```python=
 '''